The Wizards hang tough with the Nets again, but Brooklyn holds on for a 113-106 win

-Both previous meetings had ended with a Wizards game-winner in the final seconds, making Sunday’s 113-106 loss, which dropped Washington to 15-26, the tamest bout of the season.
-But it’s not that the quality of play was lacking; the Wizards were within two points with 44 seconds to play.
+Both previous meetings had ended with a Wizards game-winner in the final seconds, making Sunday’s 113-106 loss at Barclays Center, which dropped Washington to 15-26, the tamest bout of the season.
+It’s not that the quality of play was lacking; the Wizards were within two points with 44 seconds to play.

 But Nicolas Claxton had a three-point play with 30 seconds to go, and Brooklyn got the ball back seconds later after Russell Westbrook missed a three-pointer.
 Washington then waited until there were three seconds left on the game clock to foul.

 “We tried to trap first; we thought we had the steal,” Brooks said.
 “They sweeped out of it; we should have fouled.
 I thought we had the chance to foul at 10 [seconds], at 12, and then we didn’t foul.”